markjnkim/es_mod/02-css/content/lesson-4-grid.md

 Let's use our new grid skills to implement the service plan table layout!
 We'll start by planning the build process.

 First we'll take another look at the mockup, then add the HTML.
-We'll add CSS grid properties for the grid container and grid items.
+We'll add CSS Grid properties for the grid container and grid items.
 Then we'll style the section and section content to match the mock-up.

 > **Important:** Remember that this section should be located after the "Meet the Trainers" section and before "Reach Out."